RuseCristian/NFT-generator/README.md

-Because of this modularity, its very easy to simply change the code and the structure a bit to create a completely new collection of unique NFTS.
+Because of this modularity, its very easy to simply change the code and the structure a bit to create a completely new collection of unique NFTs.

 # Dependencies